AceCat/rent-app/README.md

 ## Incoming Small Tweaks
 - Some of the graphs are crowded with too many datapoints, we'd like to make these graphs more readable.
 - Additional styling changes
+- Alaska scales improperly
+- Present missing zip code areas (such as national parks) in a more natural way
 - Additional table view to enable users to delve deeper than the graph

 ## Original Wireframes